Pothole (landform)

 The term pothole is also used to refer to other types of depressions and basins that differ in origin.
 For example, some authors refer to panholes found in the Colorado Plateau also as potholes.
-Other terms used for panholes are gnamma (Australia), opferkessel (German, roughly “sacrificial basin”), armchair hollows, weathering pans (or pits) and solution pans or solution pits.
+Other terms used for panholes are gnamma (Australia), Opferkessel (German; “sacrificial cauldron”), armchair hollows, weathering pans (or pits) and solution pans or solution pits.
 In another case, the term pothole is used to refer to a shallow depression, generally less than 10 acre in area that occurs between dunes or on subdued morainic relief on a prairie, as in Minnesota and the Dakotas, and often contains an intermittent pond or marsh that serves as a nesting place for waterfowl.

 Origin

 The consensus of geomorphologists and sedimentologists is that fluvial potholes are created by the grinding action of either a stone or stones or coarse sediment (sand, gravel, pebbles, boulders), whirled around and kept in motion by eddies within and force of the stream current in a given spot.
 Being a spectacular feature of bedrock river channels, they have been and still are studied extensively and considered as a key factor in bedrock channel development and morphology and important factor in the incision of bedrock channels.